How to Purify Salt Water: 4 Methods That Work

 5. Place a small weight, like a rock, at the center of your cover material to create a low point over the mouth of your catch vessel – this is where the evaporated water, through condensation, will start dripping into your catch vessel.

-Here is a video showing you this method in action:
+Here is a video showing a variation of this method in action:

 Fire-Based Thermal Distillation